techidaily/site-audio-editing/source/_posts/how-to-record-audio-with-audacity-for-free.md

 Follow the following steps to use Media.io to convert your podcast;

-Step1 Open the[Media.io Online Audio Converter](https://www.media.io/audio-converter.html) tool on your browser and click Choose Files to upload the podcast file(s) you're looking to convert.
+Step1 Open the [Media.io Online Audio Converter](https://www.media.io/audio-converter.html) tool on your browser and click Choose Files to upload the podcast file(s) you're looking to convert.
 You can also upload the file from Google Drive, Dropbox, or via YouTube URL.

 ![upload the file](https://images.wondershare.com/filmora/article-images/2023/04/convert-podcast-to-mp3-online-with-mediaio-1.jpg)